openedx/edx-platform/lms/djangoapps/instructor/docs/decisions/0003-ora-api-spec.rst

 consumption, including consistent URL patterns, centralized permission handling, and standardized API documentation.

-To support the migration, a new versioned ORA API is required that follows RESTful principles and aligns with existing Instructor v2 APIs.

 Additionally, ORA functionality is implemented in the edx-ora2 library, which is maintained as a separate Django app from the main platform.
 Historically, Instructor Dashboard APIs have been implemented directly in the platform and